kiali/kiali/.github/ISSUE_TEMPLATE/bug_report.md

 ### Describe the bug

-A clear and concise description of what the bug is. (provide screenshots if applicable)
+A clear and concise description of the bug. (provide screenshots if applicable)

 ### Expected Behavior